AkshayS21/Collaborate-and-Compete-Tennis-Project/README.md

 Implementation of the MultiAgent Reinforcement Learning Algorithm

-This is the repository for the Tennis Project of Udacity's Reinforcement Learning Nanodegree Program.
+This is the repository for the Tennis Project.
 It is an implementation of the Multi-Agent DDPG paper by OpenAI [Multi-Agent Actor-Critic for Mixed Cooperative-Competitive Environments](https://arxiv.org/pdf/1706.02275.pdf) to solve the Tennis environment provided by Udacity.

 ## Environment